-I walked into the room to see a circle of interns surrounding Tim’s bed.
+I walked into the room to see a circle of residents surrounding Tim’s bed.
 The looked up in surprise, then sympathy.
-“Do you have any questions?” the resident asked me gently.
+“Do you have any questions?” the attending asked me gently.

 “What are the laws here?
 Around death.”
 I was flat and cold.